 - 1. Choose a major in a discipline and

-- 2. Pursue specialized studies in that discipline which will culminate in public presentations or a written project.
+- 2. Pursue specialized studies in that discipline that will culminate in public presentations or a written project.
 To elect a major in the Studies in the Arts program, a student must select one of several concentrations.

 - b.
 Visual Arts: